evilbocchi/run-in-roblox/README.md

 `--place` is optional, but `--script` is required.

 ## License
-run-in-roblox is available under the terms of the MIT License.
-See [LICENSE.txt](LICENSE.txt) or <https://opensource.org/licenses/MIT> for details.
+run-in-roblox is available under the terms of the MPL-2.0 License.
+See [LICENSE](LICENSE) or <https://opensource.org/licenses/mpl-2-0> for details.